-Terrill Thompson, Technology Accessibility Specialist, University of Washington
+Terrill Thompson, Manager, IT Accessibility Team, University of Washington

 Disability Area: Topic Area: